joseph62/whos-paying-the-doctor/SYSTEM_NOTES.md

 # System Notes
+A sketch of what might be needed to meet the needs outlined in the problem statement.
+This includes components, questions, and potential technology list.

 ## Problem Statement
 Any time a doctor accepts things like lunches, gifts, etc. that cost greater than $10 dollars this has to be reported.
 Below is the site that contains all the data.
 There is an API or you can download the data.
 Either method to get the data is fine: